-If you hire a real estate agent, you will be asked to sign a “listing agreement”.
-We explain what to watch for above, under “Understand your legal rights”.
+If you hire a real estate agent, you will be asked to sign a listing agreement.
+We explain what to watch for above, under “What you should know.”

 The agent will provide you with a copy of the agreement.
 Keep it for future reference.